Want to know how many keywords to use for SEO?

 Improve User Experience: It will guide you to write quality content based on user intent and engage the readers.

-Rank: For hundreds of keywords, if it’s well optimised.
+Rank: For hundreds of keywords, if it’s well optimized.

 According to the study, the average page 1 ranking will also rank in the top 10 for more than 1000 keywords.

-One major important thing is to write quality content and optimise to rank on the first page.
+One major important thing is to write quality content and optimize to rank on the first page.

-Secondary Keywords help to cover the topic in full.
+Secondary keywords help to cover the topic in full.
 When creating content, you need to add relevant subtopics to ensure that the content engages readers.
-And one way to do that is to you secondary keywords.
+And one way to do that is to use secondary keywords.

 What Are Secondary Keywords?